jtbrower/WinUI/src/Windows/README.md

 * Sometimes Visual Studio puts an AnyCPU platform back into the solution.
 Don't use it.

 # Current Features and What you can Learn
 * Provides a class called ExtWindow that mimics some WPF Windowing features.
-My choice of name for this class is questionable and I plan to change it.
-* Provide double tap to maximize a Window
+* Provide double tap to maximize and Minimize a Window
 * Provide a behavior that with one line of code will place a shadow around a control.
 Unlike the UWP DropShadowPanel, it can have rounded corners.
 * A behavior that Swallows double clicks so they are not triggered by buttons.
 Please see SwallowButtonDoubleTapBehavior.cs
-* Provide Window DragMove Behavior like the Titlebar normally provides.
+* Provide Window DragMove Behavior like the TitleBar normally provides.
 Works with the Mouse and Touch, see DragMoveBehavior.cs
-* Remove and Add a Window Border/Titlebar
+* Remove and Add the Win32 Border/TitleBar and Add or Remove a Custom XAML Version that is not normally available in WinUI Desktop apps.
 * Provides many examples of using Win32 PInvoke API calls directly or via the NuGet package PInvoke.User32.
 * Set the Window transparency between 0 (fully visible) and 100 (fully transparent).
 * Provide a SizeToContent feature like WPF provides.
 Capable of sizing up and down to fit client space requirements; great for border-less windows but still works with border.